 As a coach Liz focuses on learning and progress, drawing on a range of techniques to support and challenge her clients in reaching their goals.
 Highly empathetic, she recognises and celebrates each individuals potential for growth, and coaching the whole person, not just the issues they bring.

-Following an early career in marketing and market research, Liz joined Roffey Park Institute as Senior, then Principal Researcher.
+Following an early career in marketing and market research, Liz was a Principal Researcher at Roffey Park Institute.
 She has published research on employee engagement; the transition of technical and professional experts into leadership roles; success factors in NHS change programmes and the evaluation of organisational development interventions.

-Liz has worked with clients across a range of sectors, including the NHS, local and national government, legal, retail, IT and financial services, charities, housing, insurance, transport, recruitment and the arts.
-She is accredited in the use of Korn Ferry’s Leadership Styles and Climate tools and is a member of the International Federation for Action Learning.
+Liz has worked with clients across a range of sectors, including the NHS, local and national government, legal, academia, IT and financial services, charities, housing, insurance, transport, and the arts.
+She is accredited in the use of Korn Ferry’s Leadership Styles and Climate tools, holds a Diploma in Executive Coaching from the AoEC and is a member of the International Federation for Action Learning.

 Liz is the mother of two adult sons, of whom she is ludicrously proud.
 She lives with her husband in East Sussex, where she is often to be found walking the South Downs in an attempt to keep her step count up.
 She is also a keen theatre and concert goer.